-The Office for Students with Disabilities provides specialized services for disabled students.
+The Office of Accessibility provides specialized services for disabled students.
 Under Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, LaGuardia Community College has an implicit responsibility to ensure that students with disabilities have equal access to its programs and services, and that the rights of students with disabilities are not denied.
-OSD provides advocacy to ensure access to all college programs and facilities and facilitates the transition to college life for student with disabilities.
+The office provides advocacy to ensure access to all college programs and facilities and facilitates the transition to college life for student with disabilities.
 All students are required to register with supporting documentation.